-Early Classroom Collaboration: The Language Disorders in Children: Birth to five course, currently taught by Professor Amanda Van Horne, includes a service learning component that was initially developed and implemented by Professor Karla McGregor.
+Early Classroom Collaboration: The Language Disorders in Children: Birth to five course, currently taught by Assistant Professor Kristi Hendrickson, includes a service learning component that was initially developed and implemented by Professor Emeritus Karla McGregor.
 Master’s students in speech-language pathology partner with the early classroom teachers at the Neighborhood Centers of Johnson County.
 The speech-language pathologists in training coach teachers on the use of language facilitation strategies in the classroom.
 The MA-SLP students benefit from learning how to work via professional collaboration and gain experience in ‘real world’ situations.

-Special Olympics Hearing Testing.
-Professor Ruth Bentler coordinates hearing testing for 200-plus participants in the Special Olympics Iowa Games each March in Iowa City.
+Special Olympics Hearing Testing: Audiologists Elizabeth Stangl and Jacqueline Carder coordinate hearing testing for 200-plus participants in the Special Olympics Iowa Games each March in Iowa City.
 Hearing loss among Special Olympians is much greater than the general population, as many hearing problems in this group are undetected or unserved.
 The Special Olympics Healthy Hearing program is free to the participating athletes.
 Graduate students in speech-language pathology and audiology volunteer to conduct the hearing screenings, gaining valuable training experience.

-UI-SAFE.
-Developed and led by Clinical Professors Stephanie Fleckenstein and Danielle Kelsay, UI-SAFE is a faculty-student educational effort which promotes healthy hearing.
+UI-SAFE: Developed and led by Clinical Assistant Professor Stephanie Fleckenstein and Clinical Associate Professor Danielle Kelsay, UI-SAFE is a faculty-student educational effort which promotes healthy hearing.
 The team’s main focus is to reach out to individuals across the age span, educating them about exposure to hazardous sound levels which occur in daily life, as well as teaching effective strategies to protect hearing.
 UI-SAFE gets their message out by participating in health fairs, presenting to school classrooms and band programs, and providing information to a wide variety of groups of college students across campus.